kubernetes/community/communication/slack-guidelines.md

 ### Slack Usage Rules

-In addition to the [Code of Conduct], users of Kubernetes Slack must adhere to the following behavior rules.
+In addition to the [Code of Conduct][coc], users of Kubernetes Slack must adhere to the following behavior rules.
 Failure to follow them may result in warnings, removal of posts, escalating to temporary or permanent deactivation of the user account.